top of page

 Why Post-Hysterectomy Functional Nutrition Looks at Oral Health

 You might not connect gum health to a surgery from years ago, but trust me, your mouth remembers.
+I see these patterns all the time:

 • Gums that bleed more easily